Impact Networking & Professional Development

 3. What are requirements for acceptance?

 Commitment and passion!
-You also must attend at least two full days of the event.
+You also must attend both full days of the event.
 Apply here.

 4. How does the career fair work?

 Representatives from organizations in the private, non-profit and public sectors across a multitude of industries will have the opportunity to connect with top graduate and undergraduate students.
 Students should be prepared to put their best foot forward to make a positive impression.
-The career fair tentatively begins at 11 a.m. and ends at 3 p.m. on March 3, 2017.
-The fair will be preceded by green career panels, and a question and answer period.
+The career fair tentatively begins at 11 a.m. and ends at 2:30 p.m. on March 29, 2019.
+The fair will be preceded by a student workshop, starting at 8:30 am.

 5 What types of employers and internships will be there?